GSA-TTS/10x-website/pages/homepage.md

     button_text: "See Site Scanning in action"
     button_link: "/news/site-scanning/"
   - subtitle: "Investments in Equitable Tech"
-    title: "Combating bias in AI"
+    title: "Combating Bias in AI"
     text: Emerging technologies can raise concerns around justice and equity, and 10x is looking at how to combat bias in AI as its use increases across government agencies.
     button_text: "Read more about Combating Bias"
     button_link: "/news/combating-bias-equitable-tech/"